xenogenesi/opentoonz/how_to_build_linux.md

 ### Building the tiff library from thirdparty

+TODO: make sure we can use the system libtiff instead and remove this section.

 ```
 $ cd opentoonz/thirdparty/tiff-4.0.3
 $ ./configure && make
+$ cd -
 ```

 ### Building the libpng library from thirdparty